mediachain/mediachain/rfc/mediachain-rfc-2.md

 transactions.
 Such transactions may refer to records not written to the datastore or be duplicates of older transactions, etc.
 The system can be rendered robust against transaction poisoning attacks by means of transaction verification.
-All peers in the verify Client transactions before broadcasting them to the core network, as discussed earlier.
+All tier-1 peers verify Client transactions before broadcasting them to the core network, as discussed earlier.